 Can you sense something like crystal light in the air around you?
 Perhaps there’s a sound.
 Tune into the cellular level of your body.
 Can you experience the way your cells are radiating too?
 Your mind should be quite relaxed by now.
 Let any remaining details of your self fall away.
 Dissolve your opinions, needs, and sorrows.
 Feel into this reality where you’re one with wild and pure moonlight.

 Stay with this as long as you feel comfortable.
 Then, slowly, return to your individual consciousness.
 It may help to drink a little water.
 Make sure you’re well-grounded before rising and getting into motion.
 Massage your feet.
 Before standing, behold.
 Notice three things in your immediate environment that you’re grateful for.

-Throughout the month, keep the memory of this Vesak Full Moon, like a secret, in your heart.
+Throughout the month, keep the memory of this Wesak Full Moon, like a secret, in your heart.